How to Say "it fits" in Spanish

 Examples

-The wardrobe does not fit in the room.
+The suitcase doesn't fit in the trunk.

 El sofá no entra por la puerta.